Let’s look back at the last 20 years of Google Shopping.

 Google Shopping grows into a major e-commerce platform

 In 2019, the platform took a huge step toward becoming a serious e-commerce platform.
-The new update rolled out in France, then became available in the United States.
+The new update rolled out in France, then became available in the U.S.

 This update focused on customer personalization and made the checkout process easier with a few new features:

 - Recommendations – Google started offering product recommendations based on the user’s browser history and the products they viewed or purchased — the users also got a personalized homepage

 - Price tracking – users could track the price on their favorite products so Google could notify them whenever prices dropped

 - Local searches – allowed users to search for certain products and retailers in their local area

 - Instant purchase – the ability to purchase products directly (the Google Express feature was fully integrated into Google Shopping)